onefoursix/mrunit-example/README.md

 Compile, test and package the MapReduce job's jar file
 ------------------------------------------------------

-Switch to this project's root dir and execute the command:
+Switch to the project's root dir and execute the command:

 	> mvn clean package